anibalsande/Group5-UDC-Seneca/TechnicalandDeveloperNotes.md

 Because linear regression can illustrate a relationship between variables as a graph or a mathematical formula, it is possible, with algebra and a sufficient reliable historical data (also called a "dataset" or a set of "datapoints"), to **predict** the unknown value of a Y variable as long as one knows the value(s) of the X variable(s).
 This is why the X or independent variable is also called the "predictor" or "feature" variable, and the Y or dependent variable is also called the "response" or "target" variable.

-For a video explanation of the above concepts, see
+For a video explanation of the above concepts, see the following YouTube video, An Introduction to Linear Regression Analysis, from David Longstreet of StatisticsFun:

 [![An Introduction to Linear Regression Analysis](https://img.youtube.com/vi/zPG4NjIkCjc/0.jpg)](https://www.youtube.com/watch?v=zPG4NjIkCjc)

-from David Longstreet of StatisticsFun.

 ### Linear Regression Modeling Past and Present
 Sir Francis Galton ("Regression analysis," 2024) first used the term "regression" in 1885 when describing his research conclusions after examining the relationship between the physical heights of fathers and their sons.
 He observed that the sons "regressed" to the mean of the population instead of conforming to the heights (tall or short) of their fathers.
 While Galton only used regression in this biological context, statisticians have been using regression ever since in different contexts.